• Skip to primary navigation

 • Experience in filmmaking, film, arts education, or related; could be current film student, active artist or filmmaker, teaching artist or educator.

-• Proficient knowledge of all steps of the production process and use of equipment (camera, lighting, sound, etc).
+• Proficient knowledge of all steps of the production process and use of professional equipment (camera, lighting, sound, etc).

-• Confidence and focus in busy classroom/film production settings
+• Confidence and focus in busy classroom/film production settings.

-• Classroom management skills.
+• Classroom management, conflict, and communication skills.

-• Experience working in youth education or community-based settings with diverse groups of young people between ages 13–18 a plus.
+• Experience working in youth education or community-based settings with diverse groups of young people between ages 13 – 18 a plus.

 • Organizational skills and attention to detail with a proven ability to manage tasks and priorities, plan ahead, and communicate effectively.